crashappsec/chalk/src/docs/guide-user-guide.md

 There are two key reasons for this:

 1. **Privacy**.
-Depending on where the software is distributed, and who has access to it, there may be information captured that people examining the artifact shouldn't see.
-In this case, there should be enough information to find the report record that was generated at the time of chalking.
+Depending on where the software is distributed and who has access to it, there may be information captured that people examining the artifact shouldn't see.
+In this case, there should be enough information stored in the mark to find the report record that was generated at the time of chalking without leaking sensitive data in the mark itself.

 2. **Mark size**.
 Although size generally won't be much of a concern in practice, some metadata objects may be quite large, such as